Compare DVI vs HDMI Connections

 What is 4k?

 4K resolution refers to a display device or content having horizontal resolution of about 4,000 pixels.
-4K has become the common name for ultra high definition television (UHDTV), although its resolution is actually 3840 x 2160 (16:9 aspect ratio), which is lower than the 4K industry standard of 4096 x 2160 (19:10 aspect ratio) introduced in digital cinemas.
+It has become the common name for ultra high definition television (UHDTV), although its resolution is actually 3840 x 2160 (16:9 aspect ratio), which is lower than the 4K industry standard of 4096 x 2160 (19:10 aspect ratio) introduced in digital cinemas.

 To utilize 4K resolution (3820 or 4096) of course you will need a TV that supports resolution that high and they are not cheap.
-Most TVs as of 2014 are firmly standardized on 1920 x 1080 HD resolution, however 4k TVs are surfacing quickly as of this writing.

 5K resolution over HDMI